aaryanporwal/joke-genie/workshop.md

 Did you ever want to make an app that can run directly in  your terminal or command prompt?
 This workshop will serve as a great starter to make CLI _(short for Command Line Interface)_ apps!

-## What will we be making? :think:
+## What will we be making? 🤔

 Let's make an app that fetches jokes?
 Because who doesn't like jokes?

 ![A gif that says no idea](https://cloud-grdpgs1h5.vercel.app/0giphy.gif)

 You wanna see how the final app looks?
-Here's the [link](https://xyz.com) to the live demo, and here's the [link](https://repl.it/@aaryanporwal/joke-genie) to the source code.
+Here's the [link](https://uwu.aaryanporwal.repl.run/) to the live demo, and here's the [link](https://repl.it/@aaryanporwal/uwu) to the source code.

 ## Part 1: The Prerequisites